GalacticalPlat4/GalacticalPlat4/README.md

 - 👋 Hi, I’m @GalacticalPlat4
 - 👀 I’m interested in everything Microsoft
 - 🌱 I’m currently learning PowerShell and Intune/AutoPilot
-- 💞️ I’m looking to collaborate on anything Intune related ith PowerShell (Anything also related to Automation as well)
+- 💞️ I’m looking to collaborate on anything Intune related with PowerShell (Anything also related to Automation as well)
 - 📫 How to reach me chris@vyxen.art for now

 <!---